FAIR-Expertise-Hub/awesome-ontologies-social-sciences/README.md

 # Awesome Ontologies for the Social Sciences [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
-*What*: A curated list of ontologies, controlled vocabularies and semantic artifacts for the social sciences
+*What*: A curated list of ontologies, controlled vocabularies and semantic artefacts for the social sciences

 *What is an [awesome](https://github.com/sindresorhus/awesome) list?*